Updated June 12, 2023

 - Outlining of the duties and roles undertaken by a project manager

-A Project Charter is most of the time a short document used for the purpose of referencing the duties that need to be marked up for different roles within the realms of the project.
-They are extracts of detailed documents, such as the project proposal.
-It is duly considered as a standard industry best practice.
+A Project Charter is a short document to refer to the duties to mark up for different roles within the realms of the project.
+They are extracts of a project proposal and detailed documents.
+It is duly a standard practice considered in the industry.

-Apart from demarcation of the roles and responsibilities of an individual project, a project charter is a reference document for the following purposes:
+Apart from the distinction of the roles and responsibilities of an individual project, a project charter is a reference document for the following purposes:

 - Purpose or reasons for undertaking the project